Skip to main content

 Does Vitamin D help with Sleep Maintenance Insomnia?

 Based on 1 studies with 4,552 participants, there is preliminary evidence that needs more research that Vitamin D may support Sleep Maintenance Insomnia management.
-Our evidence grade is D (Preliminary).
+Our evidence grade is D (Very Early Research).

 How much Vitamin D should I take for Sleep Maintenance Insomnia?